 The market share of Emami Ltd’s product is good not only in domestic market, however, they enjoy good reputation in international markets as well, as highlighted in the presentation shared by the company with investors:

-Such brand establishment does not come as a surprise when an investors notices that Emami Ltd has been continuously making heavy investments in advertisement & promotions of its brands.
+Such brand establishment does not come as a surprise when an investor notices that Emami Ltd has been continuously making heavy investments in advertisement & promotions of its brands.
 It has been spending about 15-17% of its sales inflow on its brand promotions every year, as highlighted in its investor presentation:

 Emami Ltd has been paying taxes at 12-18% rate, which is less than the standard corporate tax rate in India.
 An investor should study more about the tax incentives that Emami Ltd is getting from govt. on its manufacturing operations and the expiry dates of the same.